 - 1.1 Limestone is often described as the world's most versatile mineral.
-In terms of the number of quarries and the scale of tonnage produced, around 10 million tonnes annually in recent years (average annual production 2007-2012), it is by far the most significant mineral quarried within the Plan area. - 1.2 Limestone is mainly quarried for use in the construction industry where its physical properties have made it the principal source of crushed rock aggregate for use as fill material, road stone and in the manufacture of concrete.
-A separate paper has been produced on the working of Limestone for aggregate uses. - 1.3 Limestone is also a very important 'industrial' mineral where its chemical properties make it a valuable mineral for a wide range of industrial/manufacturing uses; recently around 3 million tonnes has been quarried annually in the Plan area for this purpose.
+In terms of the number of quarries and the scale of tonnage produced, around 10 million tonnes annually in recent years (average annual production 2007-20131), it is by far the most significant mineral quarried within the Plan area. - 1.2 Limestone is mainly quarried for use in the construction industry where its physical properties have made it the principal source of crushed rock aggregate for use as fill material, road stone and in the manufacture of concrete.
+A separate paper has been produced on the working of Limestone for aggregate uses. - 1.3 Limestone is also a very important 'industrial' mineral where its chemical it range properties make а valuable mineral for а wide industrial/manufacturing uses; recently2 around 3 million tonnes has been quarried annually in the Plan area for this purpose.
 This paper is about 'industrial limestone', the term given to the mineral when it is used for manufacturing and industrial processes.
 A separate supporting paper has been produced about the specific use of industrial limestone in the manufacture of cement. - 1.4 Limestone is also used on a very small scale along with sandstone as building stone.
 The availability of local stone to conserve the character of the Plan area's historic built environment is of local importance.
 A separate paper has been produced on the working of Limestone for building stone.

-1.5 End uses
+End uses

-Industrial minerals serve as essential raw materials to the manufacturing industry, where the added value can be several times the cost of the mineral used.
-Industrial limestone is an important raw material in cement manufacture, glass making, sugar refining and flue gas desulphurisation.
-Other processes use limestone that has been burnt (calcined) to produce lime, including iron and steel making, water and effluent treatment, chemical industry, agriculture and food products and construction and building projects.
-Limestone is also ground to make a fine white powder.
-The powders are extensively used as fillers in a diverse range of products such as paints, plastics, paper, rubber, sealants, toothpaste etc. Most markets for industrial limestone are mature markets or are shrinking due to the decline in UK manufacturing.
+1.5 Industrial minerals serve as essential raw materials to the manufacturing industry, where the added value can be several times the cost of the mineral used.
+It can be crushed and used as for chemical applications, for example, in flue gas desulphurisation, ceramics or glass production.
+It can be calcined (heated) and used in the production of cement or in the production of lime for use in steel making or water purification/sewage and effluent treatment.
+It can be coarsely ground and used in animal feeds/agriculture and carpet backing/plastic floor tiles or finely ground to produce a powder which is used extensively as a filler in a diverse range of products such as paints, plastics, paper, rubber, sealants, pharmaceuticals, food and drink etc. Most markets for industrial limestone are mature markets or are shrinking due to the decline in UK manufacturing.
 One growth area is limestone used for environmental applications and, in particular, for flue gas desulphurisation.
 Figure 1 shows the end uses of industrial limestone in the Plan area at 2010.

-&lt;sup>1 East Midlands Regional Aggregates Working Party Reports (2007-2012)
+1 East Midlands Regional Aggregates Working Party Reports (2007-2013)

-&lt;sup>2 East Midlands Regional Aggregates Working Party Reports (2007-2012)
+2 East Midlands Regional Aggregates Working Party Reports (2007-2013)